Nordstrom Sale: Save Up to 60% on Tory Burch, Marc Jacobs, Nike & More

 A military-style denim jacket to throw on for a lightweight layer.

-Fill the room with the gorgeous fruity, floral scent of the Voluspa Japanese Plum Bloom candle.
-The pink scallop edge jar is easy on the eyes, too.
+Fill the room with the Voluspa Japonica Pedestal Candle's white currant and alpine lace scent.
+The Japanese-inspired floral jar is easy on the eyes, too.

-Stock up on the tried-and-true, long-wearing MAC Studio Fix Foundation, available in over 50 shades.
+Stock up on this tried-and-true, long-wearing Estée Lauder foundation, available in six shades.

 A faux leather moto jacket is undoubtedly a wardrobe staple and this one is now under $60!